Kristina01111000/Drws_site/README.md

 Emails i need to make:  rest of the newsletters -> get the first four all set Send newsletters on monday at 10 am

+on email google doc:
+- list of quotes
+- list of tips
+- list of videos

 - use google analytics to see about scorecard, or just use the app?